lizconway/Command-WebService/README.md

  *  View the JSON string for a single commandment
  *  View the JSON string for subsets of the commandments
  *  View the JSON string for all translations
+ *  View the JSON string for a single translation

 This web service uses CodeIgniter and its MVC pattern:
  *  Controller - The logic and the glue between the model and the view.
 The controller methods define the public API (Endpoints) for this Web Service.